braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step/personalized_paths.md

 ![][5]{: style="max-width:75%;" }

-When the experiment window passes and the experiment is complete, Braze will send users in the delay group to their respective paths.
+When the experiment window passes and the experiment is complete, Braze will send users in the delay group to their respective paths with the highest personalized likelihood of conversion.

 ![][6]{: style="max-width:75%;" }